Exposed Vocals: How did you hear about Exposed Vocals? What made you decide to sign up?

 Exposed Vocals: What are some really embarrassing songs that we might find on your mp3 player?

-Exposed Vocals: If you were given half a million dollars and a year off, what would you do?
+Exposed Vocals: If you were given half a million dollars a year and a year off, what would you do?
 How would you spend it?

 Exposed Vocals: Any planned studio upgrades?
 What are you working with now?

-Exposed Vocals: How do you find ways to promote your music?
+Exposed Vocals: How do find ways to promote your music?
 What works best for you?

 Exposed Vocals: If you could perform anywhere and with any artists (Dead or Alive) where and who would it be with?
 Why?